No Results in Your Job Search? Check Your Entire Google History

 I’ve worked with executives who were surprised they weren’t getting traction in the job search, until I pointed out that their lawsuit with a former employer (or their rant-filled Twitter stream) was easily findable online.

-Is your digital identity holding you back?
+Is your digital reputation holding you back?
 Find out with these key steps:

-1 – First, research yourself PAST the first page of Google.
+1 – Research yourself (PAST the first page of Google).

 You’ll find the most-read information about yourself on the first 1 to 3 pages of search results, but you’ll need to dig deeper.